marcomarino123/magnopy/docs/source/contribute/origin-upstream.rst

 Origin and Upstream
 *******************

+The collaboration model used in the development of magnopy is based on the
-We use the terminology **Upstream** and **Origin** to refer to the two remote repositories that are used in the development process.
+|Fork-and-pull|_ model.
+We use the standard terminology **Upstream** and **Origin** to
+refer to the two |Git-remote|_ repositories that are used in the development process.
 The picture below summaries the relationship between the two repositories and the local repository with the most common communications between them:

 .. figure:: ../../images/origin-upstream-local.png
     :target: ../_images/origin-upstream-local.png